migumar2/uiHRDC/README.md

 ---------
-NOTE: We have also been invited to write reproducibility companion paper in Information Systems.
+NOTE: We were also invited to write reproducibility companion paper in Information Systems.
 In this second paper we give a brief summary of the techniques in the previous paper, and include further details regarding how our experiments can be reproduced by using our __uiHRDC__ framework.
 For more details please see/cite:

 - A. Fariña, M.A.
-Martinez-Prieto, F. Claude, and G. Navarro.
+Martinez-Prieto, F. Claude, G. Navarro, J.J Lastra-Díaz, N. Prezza, and D. Seco.
 On the Reproducibility of Experiments of Indexing Repetitive Document Collections.
 Information Systems.
-To appear, 2019.
+Volume 83, Pages 181-194, 2019. (https://doi.org/10.1016/j.is.2019.03.007)